James Dunn (actor): Personal life

 Even after his rise to stardom, Dunn was described as "unaffected and friendly".
-On the set of Hold Me Tight (1933), he insisted on filling in for an extra who was going home sick and who had confided to Dunn that he couldn't afford to lose his day's pay of $7.50.
+On the set of Hold Me Tight (1933), he insisted on filling in for an extra who was going home sick and who had confided to Dunn that he could not afford to lose his day's pay of $7.50.
 Author Pete Haynes, a Malibu, California, resident who played with Dunn's adopted son, Billy Pick, in the 1950s, remembers Dunn as "down to earth and friendly toward every person he came in contact with".

 Dunn's sense of humor was often evident.
 To commemorate the leap year of 1936, he announced a $50 prize to the woman who could send him the best proposal, with a $25 prize for the runner-up.
 He received a total of 10,000 submissions and awarded first prize to a 20-year-old native of Oklahoma, who wrote him a four-page poem.
 An Associated Press wire photo showed the two sharing a toast at Dunn's studio in January 1937.
 Dunn awarded the second prize to a woman from Fort Beaufort, South Africa, and sent runner-up gifts to three other American women.

 When he was not working, Dunn enjoyed playing golf and flying his airplane.
 He earned a pilot's license shortly after his arrival in California, having received training from Bob Blair, a charter pilot at Los Angeles Municipal Airport, who described him as "ultra-conservative" in the air.
 By 1940, Dunn had logged 750 flying hours.
 While under contract to Fox, however, the studio forbade him from participating in the 1935 Ruth Chatterton Air Derby.